-Resolution on the Inclusion of Medical Ethics and Human Rights in the Curriculum of Medical Schools World-wide, (under revision) October 1999
+- Resolution on the Inclusion of Medical Ethics and Human Rights in the Curriculum of Medical Schools World-wide October 1999

 Special Rapporteur on the Right to health

 In 2002, the Human Rights Council created the mandate of the Special Rapporteur on the right of everyone to the highest attainable standard of physical and mental health.
 Special Rapporteurs are independent experts appointed by the Human Rights Council to examine and report back on a country situation or a specific human rights theme.
 The Council appointed Dr. Dainius Pūras (Lithuania) as Special Rapporteur on the right health at its twenty-sixth session in June 2014.
 Mr Pūras, a medical doctor with notable expertise on mental health and child health, took up his functions as Special Rapporteur on 1 August 2014.
 The former rapporteur was Mr. Grover (India).

 There are other UN Special Rapporteurs who have a direct or indirect link with health.